Dispatch Review: When Saving the City Means Managing Misfit Heroes

 Q1: What is Dispatch?

-Dispatch is a superhero workplace management game where players make story-driven choices as they oversee a team of flawed heroes and ex-villains.
-It combines comedy, drama, and strategic decision-making.
+Dispatch is a superhero workplace management game where players make story-driven decisions managing a team of flawed superheroes and ex-villains.
+It’s part comedy, part drama and all strategic decision-making.

 Q2: What is the Dispatch video game release date?